 Other than an occasionally misplaced FCC filing, Wahoo is very good at keeping quiet, so don’t expect any leaks…just hope quietly for something exciting.
 But Wahoo already has a medium-format and large-format performance satnav.
 Those models cover most of the bases so, other than an iterative model strategy, what gaps are there in the bike computer market for a significant number of profitable sales?

 Apple, Google and maybe “China” will eventually clean out the watch markets but Garmin holds a dominant position with bike computers.
 Many challengers exist to Garmin’s Edge Series but only Wahoo/Hammerhead(Android) seem to be coherent challengers and they are lagging behind if the number of features is how you judge bike computers.
 Will Bolt 3/Roam 2 be able to withstand an onslaught from Edge 540/840?
 It’s an interesting market position to debate as Garmin Edge will NOT pull further ahead either in terms of features or market share as their tech is already well-advanced and their market position too dominant.
 Catching up in each of those respects is MUCH easier than Garmin pulling further ahead.
-Interestingly we may next see an Edge 1040 (leak first reported here) which surprises me as I’m not sure what it can bring to the party in terms of new capabilities, other than LTE, Solar and a new GNSS chipset….well apart from those!!
+Interestingly the next Edge we see will be the Edge 1040 (leak first reported here) and that will be followed by the 140/840/540 in 2023.
+The 1040 might bring LTE, Solar, predictive ClimbPro and a new GNSS chipset.

 How difficult is it for smaller companies to catch or even beat Garmin at cycling?
 Read this: How to Beat a Garmin Edge.
 The answer is ‘VERY‘.
 If there is ever some new product to beat Garmin it will likely be another device based on Android.
 Why?… Answer: “apps” and a shorter, easier product development cycle, which sounds a bit like the Karoo!!
 Go figure.